Instructor: Gil Broza

 Microtesting.
 Commonly called “unit testing”, this is the art and science of writing focused, quick, extremely low-level tests against your code to prove that it does what you think it ought to do.
 By writing many of these microtests against your code, you will be able to develop it predictably, introduce far fewer defects, and spend a lot less time debugging now and later.

 Test-driven development (TDD).
-The TDD process is the best thing you can do when writing new code, be it small or large.
-TDD combines microtesting, small code increments or changes and merciless refactoring to have you write great code without fear.
+The TDD process is a great approach to low-risk, fast development of new code, be it small or large.
+TDD combines microtesting, small code increments or changes, and merciless refactoring to have you write great code without fear.
 Remember when you would write a few dozen (or a hundred?) lines of code, start testing them, then fix the bugs you found?
 And remember that it was impossible to estimate (guess) how long finding and fixing the bugs would take?
 That is a thing of the past with TDD.

 Having studied basic application of code smells, refactoring, microtesting and TDD, we will work on “big code problems”: